Care experienced young people in Scotland will be supported thanks to £1.4 million funding for Who Cares? Scotland from the Life Changes Trust

 The money will be used over five years to give care experienced young people a voice so that improvements to the care system are informed by their real lived experience and insights.

 The funding will also help Who Cares?
-Scotland to achieve their goal of creating a lifetime of equality, respect and love for care experienced people.
+Scotland to achieve their goal of creating a lifetime of equality, respect and love for experienced people.

 They charity has already supported young people influence legislative change by raising the care leaving age to 21.